-- a. striking out "\$3,000" in item 1 of section A and substituting "\$3,250", and - b. adding the following after section E:
+a. striking out "\$3,000" in item 1 of section A and substituting "\$3,250", and b. adding the following after section E:

-F.
+F. Pre Filings of Applications The fee for each pre-filing of an application is Note: The fee for a pre-filing of an application will be credited against the applicable fee payable if and when the corresponding formal filing is actually proceeded with; otherwise, the fee is nonrefundable. equal to the applicable fee that would be payable if the corresponding formal filing had proceeded at the same time as the pre-filing.

-The fee for each pre-filing of an application is equal to the applicable fee that would be payable if the corresponding formal filing had proceeded at the same time as the pre-filing.
+6. (1) Subject to subsections (2) and (3), this Instrument comes into force on April 5, 2010.

-- 6. (1) Subject to subsections (2) and (3), this Instrument comes into force on April 5, 2010. - (2) Section 3 comes into force on April 4, 2011. - (3) Section 4 comes into force on April 2, 2012.
+- (2) Section 3 comes into force on April 4, 2011. - (3) Section 4 comes into force on April 2, 2012.